stonezyg/modernize-apps-katacoda/scenarios/resilient-apps/01-install-istio.md

 `oc login [[HOST_SUBDOMAIN]]-8443-[[KATACODA_HOST]].environments.katacoda.com -u admin -p admin --insecure-skip-tls-verify=true`{{execute}}

+Because this scenario does not use any of the previous projects, let's shut down (but not delete) the services.
+Execute:

+`oc scale --replicas=0 -n coolstore-dev dc/

 **If you are unable to login as admin or get any failures, ask an instructor for help.**

 Next, run the following command: